 - Click Update next to Instagram

-Once you’ve done this, go back to Instagram and see if the green line has gone from the story.
+Once you’ve done this, go back to Instagram and see if the green line has gone from the video.
 If this update didn’t get rid of the green line, move onto the next step.

 3. Wait For Them To Come Out With A Fix